angelo-wf/SnesJs/README.md

 ## About

 This is my attempt at making a SNES emulator in Javascript.
-It is currently able to run some of the earlier games in the library, but without sound, and (at least on a 5th gen Core i5) not at full speed.
+It is currently able to run some of the earlier games in the library, but without proper sound, and (at least on a 5th gen Core i5) not at full speed.

 The 65816 CPU is fully functional, but emulation mode is not supported.
 It is also not cycle-accurate.